 Former St. Louis Police Chief Daniel Isom joined Chicago journalists Thursday evening at the University of Chicago Institute of Politics to discuss local police issues in light of the Laquan McDonald case.

 With the search underway for Chicago's next top cop, former St. Louis Police Chief Daniel Isom says he won't be applying for the position.

 Isom -- who previously served as director of Missouri's Public Safety Department after the fatal police shooting of Michael Brown in August 2014 and subsequent unrest in Ferguson -- participated in a University of Chicago Institute of Politics panel discussion on Chicago police issues Thursday evening.

-After nearly 40 minutes of discussion about the many daunting challenges and public-confidence issues facing the CPD, which is being investigated by the U.S. Justice Department in light of the Laquan McDonald shooting case, Isom was asked whether he plans to apply to become superintendent of the Chicago Police Department.
+After nearly 40 minutes of discussion about the many daunting challenges and public confidence issues facing the Chicago Police Department, which is being investigated by the U.S. Justice Department in light of the Laquan McDonald shooting case, Isom was asked whether he plans to apply to become superintendent of the CPD.

 "I don't plan to at this point in time," Isom replied.